 “From the palm streets of Sierra Leone to the fireworks of Boulder, we bring you an episode throbbing with life and contemplation.
 This time our exceptional production team highlight the work of 2010 Unreasonable Fellow Ben Lyon.
 Ben talks about his company FrontlineSMS:Credit which provides an effective technological bridge between mobile money providers and microfinance banking solutions to deliver state of the art financial services to the bottom of the pyramid consumers”.

 This is a great video for a number of reasons.
-It’s wonderfully put together, for a start.
-It also captures Ben’s vision, ambition and spirit perfectly, and gives him an ideal platform to tell his own story in his own words.
+It captures Ben’s vision, ambition and spirit perfectly, and gives him an ideal platform to tell his own story in his own words.

 Stories are increasingly important, and this was reinforced recently during my week with National Geographic (who always need more than just solid science to justify a magazine article or TV slot).
 The best way to resonate with others, and inspire, is to have a story and a passion which resonates and inspires.
 As Fried and Hansson put it in their recent book, “Inject what’s unique about the way you think into what you sell.
 Decommoditise your product.
 Make it something no-one else can offer”.